 The study of archaeology is very well established at Magdalene.
 The College has a strong tradition of fieldwork, and archaeological research here has largely concentrated on three themes: Landscape Archaeology, Palaeoeconomy (focusing on animal bones) and Mediterranean Archaeology (of all periods).
-The current Fellows and graduate students continue to develop these traditions
+The current Fellows and postgraduate students continue to develop these traditions

 Cyril Fox was one of the first to take a PhD (1922), which was subsequently published as his classic book: The Archaeology of the Cambridge Region.
 Eric Higgs was important in developing the Palaeoeconomic school of Cambridge both through fieldwork in Greece and the Early Agriculture Project of the British Academy.
 Sir John Boardman is the most distinguished graduate in Mediterranean Archaeology, specialising in the sculpture and pottery of the Classical Greeks, and is now an Honorary Fellow of the College.
 Lawrence Barfield, Hugo Blake and Corinna Riva are three well known Mediterranean archaeologists, specialising in Prehistoric, Medieval and Protohistoric Italy respectively.
 Paul Halstead and Peter Rowley Conwy are two respected graduates in the tradition of Eric Higgs, and both have worked in the Mediterranean.
 Distinguished archaeologists in other fields include the emeritus professor of the archaeology of the Roman Empire from Oxford, the late Professor Shepherd Frere, Mr. Max Hebditch, the emeritus Director of the Museum of London, and Richard Warner, the emeritus Keeper of Archaeology and Ethnography at the Ulster Museum (Northern Ireland).